vitorassis/interio/README.md

 1. Download this or clone.
 1. Put interio.h with your source
 1. Then: `#include "interio.h"`
-1. You are ready to code with it!
+1. You are ready to code it!

 ## Functions: